JosePedroDias/simple-tts/README.md

 # for direct node usage

-## install dependencies

-in debian-like linuxes such as ubuntu:

-    sudo apt-get install espeak lame vorbis-tools
+## install in node (notice that npm install invokes apt-get to install both the espeak TTS engine and the lame and vorbis-tools audio encoders)

-## install in node

     npm install simple-tts